Shame, Shame, Puppy Shame & other expressions of sexual suppression

 This “textbook” diagram doesn’t reflect what you see, feel, or know about yourself?
 That’s totally fine.
 In fact, it makes complete sense.
 Our bodies are sort of like snowflakes - each of us is the same, but different from everyone else.
 We have similar parts but they may be arranged differently, may feel different, and may react differently to stimuli.
 Unless you’re experiencing pain and you’ve been advised otherwise by a medical professional, your genitals are perfect as they are.

 This picture is incomplete because we don’t see the brain, which is so intimately connected to your vulva.
-So much of our sex drive, particularly for women, is related to context and it is your brain that processes all the information that comes in about your body and your environment to determine whether you want to pee, want to fight, run, or shut down from stress, or want to have sex.
+So much of our sex drive is related to context and it is your brain that processes all the information that comes in about your body and your environment to determine whether you want to pee, want to fight, run, or shut down from stress, or want to have sex.
 Your brain is the reason why you can improve your sexual health and pleasure without directly changing anything about your sex life.

 Our bodies change over time, with age and experience.
-Your body may not look or feel the same after having a baby and that is very common.
+For example, your body may not look or feel the same after having a baby and that is very common.
 Again, same parts but maybe slightly different based on your unique experience.
 The good news is that we know that pelvic health, which is more than just sex, is based on anatomy, alignment, tone, past experiences and trauma, emotional state, and context.
 And we know that the brain and the body are dynamic, which means that change is possible at any age.

 So what can you do to reclaim your power?